 Defense Clinical Report

-This letter is to certify and validate properties pertaining to "Defense" brand anti-dermatophyte (ringworm) and anti-bacterial soap.
-Evidence is presented for the recognition of these properties.
+This letter is to certify and validate properties pertaining to “Defense” brand anti-dermatophyte (ringworm) and anti-bacterial soap.
+The evidence is presented for the recognition of these properties.

 Materials and Methods

 LyfoCults brand dermatophyte ATCC (American Type Culture Collection) #28188 Trichophyton rubrum and a viable strain of Escherichia coli were the organisms utilized.
 Troy Biologicals brand DTM plates lot # 6065000 with exp. date 5/16/06 were utilized for Trichophyton rubrum along with BBL brand TSA II 5% SB agar plates lot # 6067642 with exp. date 7/4/06 were utilized for Escherichia coli.
 B. Braun Medical Inc. brand saline was utilized for reconstitution of Trichophyton rubrum.

 Trichophyton rubrum was reconstituted from lyopholized (freeze-dried) form to a pasty consistency.
 This consistency was then plated onto the DTM plates using sterile swabs after a 10 minute incubation period.
 Plates were then incubated at room temperature for 7-10 days at which point luxurious growth became apparent.
 This step was performed to validate the viability of our strain of Trichophyton rubrum.